eo-cqrs/eo-kafka/README.md

 );
 ```

-Your [YAML](https://en.wikipedia.org/wiki/YAML), located in resources directory, should look like this:
+Your [YAML], located in resources directory, should look like this:

 ```yaml
 bootstrap-servers: localhost:9092
 key-serializer: org.apache.kafka.common.serialization.StringSerializer